altaficial/altaficial/content/footprints/Alta's Resume.md

 ### Feb 2020 - Sept 2023: Co-founder at YesHello

 In September 2023, I made the decision to leave YesHello to pursue new challenges and opportunities.
 I am immensely proud of the work we accomplished and grateful for the experience.
-You can find more details about my contributions on [this page.](https://altaficial.com/yeshello)
+You can find more details about my contributions on [[YesHello|this page]].

 ### Feb - Nov 2022: Head of Programs at Nomads Giving Back & Nomads Skillshare